olaph-ai/olaph/README.md

 Olaph learns enforceable policies of normal behaviour from live application logs.
 Walk-through demo: https://olaph-ai.github.io/.

 Configuration:
+* Environment variable `OLAPH_INDIR` - set to a directory that will contain Olaph's input data.
+Defaults to the current working directory.
 * Environment variable `OLAPH_OUTDIR` - set to a directory that will contain Olaph's output.
 Defaults to the current working directory.
 ## Active Monitoring
 Olaph can be run as an active monitor, which learns online and enforces access policies for an application running on an Istio-enabled Kubernetes cluster.